Akif-Jawaid/Next-e-learning/README.md

-# NextGenEdu: Revolutionizing Online Learning with a Node.js and React.js E-Learning Platform
+# Next-e-learning: Revolutionizing Online Learning with a Node.js and React.js E-Learning Platform

 ## Problem Statement
 Existing e-learning platforms often lack the seamless integration of interactive frontend features with robust backend functionalities.
 This disconnect hampers user engagement and impedes the effectiveness of online education.
 Hence, there is a pressing need for an advanced web-based e-learning platform that leverages cutting-edge technologies to offer a cohesive, immersive learning experience.